jestjs/jest/website/docs/DependencyInjection.md

 Conclusion
 ----------

 By using existing `require` calls, Jest can mock dependencies without having to refactor your code.

-The normal execution flow is also untouched, wrapping every function to inject dependencies incurs a runtime cost.
+Angular wraps every function in order to provide dependencies and incurs a cost at runtime in production.
+Jest moves that cost to the testing environment.